HanWenfang/syncless/README.txt

 -- Mon Apr 19 02:54:24 CEST 2010

-Syncless is an experimental, lightweight, non-blocking (asynchronous) client and server socket network communication library for Stackless Python 2.6.
+Syncless is an experimental, lightweight, non-blocking (asynchronous) client and server socket network communication library for Stackless Python 2.6 (and also for regular Python with greenlet).
 For high speed, Syncless uses libev (and libevent), and parts of Syncless' code is implemented in C (Pyrex).
 Thus Syncless can be faster than many other non-blocking Python communication libraries.
 Syncless contains an